pereznetworks/MyTunes/README.md

 - ability to add more videos
 - add playlist functionality

 ## Breaking Changes with Current Versions of DOTNET 10

+- Eventually will update code for DOTNET 10, but for now ...
 - DO NOT UPDATE TO DOTNET 10/ DOTNET MAUI 13, nor respective nuget packs
 - breaking changes, see release notes
 - To build, run and debug, the following steps worked